Embezzlement Charges & Penalties in Illinois

 In addition, judges may hand down stiffer sentences for embezzlement convictions when the alleged victim is over 60 years of age or otherwise vulnerable.

-Work With an Experienced Attorney in Embezzlement Cases
+Work With an Experienced Attorney in Chicago for Embezzlement Cases

 If you’ve been charged with a white-collar crime like embezzlement, penalties can include tens of thousands of dollars and years of imprisonment.
 For a personal consultation with a knowledgeable criminal defense lawyer, contact Attorney Michael J. Petro.